AlexVerrico/Octoprint-Display-ETA/README.md

 # OctoPrint-Display-Print-ETA

-Display estimated time of finish for current print (Estimated Time of Arrival).
-Day of finish is displayed only when current print not finish today.
+Display the finish time of the current print as estimated by Octoprint.
+The day of finish is displayed only when the current print will not finish today.

 ![alt text](./extras/img/screenshot.png)